jenskutilek/vfbLib-rust/FILEFORMAT.md

 If the last u16 of the 44-byte chunk was 0x0a00, the VFB is in the format written by FLS5, and we read and interpret the next values like this instead:

 ```
-0B 00               u16     11 (length in bytes of the following chunk)
+0B 00               u16     11 (length in bytes of the following "creator" chunk)
 --------------- start of 11-byte chunk in "key-value" format
 01                  u8      key: 1
 8C                  EV      value: 1